310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% endbubble %}

 {% bubble Midori %}
-Ah, the vegetables are drawn so itty-bitty and cute…♪ It looks kinda like Shinkai-senpai’s signature — the drawing in his signature is also really cute and soothing to my heart… ♪
+Ah, the vegetables are drawn so itty-bitty and cute…♪ It looks kinda like Shinkai-senpai’s signature — the drawing in his signature is also really cute and soothing to my heart…♪
 {% endbubble %}

 {% bubble Kanata v2 %}